 Dr. Seifert offers a range of spinal injections for diagnostic and therapeutic purposes, including:

-- Epidural injections: These procedures deliver anesthetic or steroid medications around a nerve coming from the spinal cord in an epidural space between the dural sac surrounding the spinal cord and nerves and the boney spinal column.
+- Epidural injection in Houston: These procedures deliver anesthetic or steroid medications around a nerve coming from the spinal cord in an epidural space between the dural sac surrounding the spinal cord and nerves and the boney spinal column.
 This is the space into which spinal disc material can herniate (jut out unnaturally), causing pressure and inflammation around the nerves.

 - Facet injections: The facet joints are located on the back of the spine on each side, where two adjacent vertebrae meet.
 They provide stability and allow the spine to bend and twist.
 These joints contain cartilage between bones and are surrounded by a sac-like capsule filled with lubricating fluid.
 Facet joint injections are performed to treat inflammation, irritation, swelling, or arthritis in the joints that may be causing pain.

-What is the recovery like after spine injections in Bellaire?
+What is the recovery like after spine injections in Houston?

 You may experience numbness or tingling after spine injections, as the local anesthesia wears off.
 Some patients have an initial increase in pain in the affected area, which can last for a few days.
 This can be managed with ice packs and over-the-counter medications.
-You may experience a headache, which usually subsides within 24 hours and can be managed with over-the-counter pain relievers.
+You may experience a headache after your epidural injection in Houston treatment, which usually subsides within 24 hours and can be managed with over-the-counter pain relievers.
 Some patients run a fever the night of their injection.
 If this occurs, rest and take a pain reliever, such as acetaminophen, to reduce the fever.